-The values listed in Table IV-2 exceed the numbers above for the given storm duration.
+The values listed in Table IV-2 exceed the numbers in Table IV-1 for the given storm duration.
 If necessary, an "e" indicates a partial or full estimate for a particular site and storm, based on a spatial interpolation of the hourly precipitation values of neighboring gages.
 The last column indicates whether a particular gage within the given storm exceeded a precipitation value greater than an annual event criterion (2-year to 100-year recurrence intervals considered).

-The isohyetal patterns of the largest four storms that have occurred in Cook County during the past seven years are presented in Figure IV-1a-d.
-The network average for the 9/12-13/08 storm was 6.99 inches with 11 gages in the 50-year and 3 gages in the 100-year recurrence interval; for the 7/23-24/10 storm, the network average was 4.52 inches with 5 gages in the 50-year and 3 gages in the 100-year recurrence interval; for the 7/22-23/11 event the network average was 2.87 inches with 1 gage in the 50-year and 3 gages in the 100-year recurrence interval; and finally for the 4/17-18/13 storm, the network average was 4.47 inches with 1 gage in the 50-year recurrence interval.
+The isohyetal patterns of the largest four storms that have occurred in Cook County during the past nine years are presented in Figure IV-1a-d.
+The network average for the 9/12-13/08 storm was 6.99 inches with 11 gages in the 50-year and three gages in the 100-year recurrence interval; for the 7/23-24/10 storm, the network average was 4.52 inches with five gages in the 50-year and three gages in the 100-year recurrence interval; for the 7/22-23/11 event, the network average was 2.87 inches with one gage in the 50-year and three gages in the 100-year recurrence interval; and finally, for the 4/17-18/13 storm, the network average was 4.47 inches with one gage in the 50-year recurrence interval.